mitchellurgero/openrsd/README.md

-# OpenRSD - Beta - State: Usable
+# OpenRSD - Stable - State: Usable

 ### What is OpenRSD
 OpenRSD or ORSD is a set of PHP scripts, JS, HTML, and BootStrap CSS to create a beautiful, easy to use, responsive Dashboard to manage Raspbian based distros for the RPi2-3.